 - Isotretenoin.
 This drug belongs to a class of medications called retinoids.
 Although it is typically used to treat acne, researchers are studying whether it might also help prevent head and neck cancer from returning.

 - Radiosensitizers.
-These drugs make tumor cells more sensitive to the effects of radiation, and may be used along with radiation therapy to improve its effectiveness.
+These drugs make tumor cells more sensitive to the effects of radiation and may be used along with radiation therapy to improve their effectiveness.